joelalicea/Data-Projects-TripleTen-/Google Sheets - Conversion Rate and Retention Rate (Business Analytics)/README.md

 ### Project Goal:
-The project objective was to create a conversion funnel to understand how well the website is converting product page views into purchases, build acquisition cohorts based on the month of a user’s first purchase to track cohort metrics month by month and aggregate the purchase data into cohorts to calculate retention rates for each cohort month by month.
+The project objective was to create a conversion funnel to understand how well the website is converting product page views into purchases, build acquisition cohorts based on the month of a user’s first purchase to track cohort metrics month by month, and aggregate the purchase data into cohorts to calculate retention rates for each cohort month by month.

 ### Tools and Libraries:
 -	Google Spreadsheets